-Following the submission of amended information, the Officer has concluded that the development will not have a significantly adverse impact on the highway network and, subject to detail, the proposed parking and servicing facilities should meet the needs of the development.
-Whilst the layout has been amended to address many of the issues previously raised, a number of issues remain, notably in respect to pedestrian access routes within the site.
-A further revised drawing, however, should enable this issue to be addressed.
-The applicant, however, has still not tabled, as was requested, any proposals to improve pedestrian, cycle and bus infrastructure in the vicinity of the site to encourage and allow staff and visitors to the development to travel to the site by sustainable modes and mitigate the impact of the development, in line with local and national policy, nor have they engaged with the Council in respect to this.
+The applicant remains in negotiations with the Highways officer in relation to proposals to improve pedestrian, cycle and bus infrastructure in the vicinity of the site to encourage and allow staff and visitors to the development to travel to the site by sustainable modes and mitigate the impact of the development, in line with local and national policy.
 Further work is therefore required in respect to this.

-Subject to the receipt of a revised site layout plan which addresses the outstanding site layout issues and agreement being reached in respect to off-site sustainable transport improvements / mitigation measures, however, the Officer should be able to raise no objection to the application, subject to conditions and the applicant entering into a Section 106 Agreement in respect to paying a financial contribution of £8000 fund parking restrictions in the vicinity of the site and any sustainable transport improvements / mitigation measures that need to be secured by planning obligation rather than condition.
+Subject to an agreement being reached in respect to off-site sustainable transport improvements / mitigation measures, however, the Officer should be able to raise no objection to the application, subject to conditions and the applicant entering into a Section 106 Agreement in respect to paying a financial contribution of £8000 fund parking restrictions in the vicinity of the site and any sustainable transport improvements / mitigation measures that need to be secured by planning obligation rather than condition.
 In this case, with regard to the issues of access, traffic generation, parking and highway safety, the proposal would complies with Core Strategy DPD policies SD-6, SIE-1, CS9, CS10, T-1, T-2 and T-3 and the Sustainable Transport SPD.

-The need for an amended site layout plan has been requested from the applicant, and it is intended that this will be available at the Committee meeting.
-Proposals to improve pedestrian, cycle and bus infrastructure in the vicinity of the site, to encourage and allow staff and visitors to the development to travel to the site by sustainable modes and mitigate the impact of the development, are however likely to require further discussion that will be go beyond the next Area and Planning & Highways Regulation Committee meetings.
-Therefore, if the Planning & Highways Regulation is deferred and delegated to Officers to allow this issue to be resolved.
+Proposals to improve pedestrian, cycle and bus infrastructure in the vicinity of the site, to encourage and allow staff and visitors to the development to travel to the site by sustainable modes and mitigate the impact of the development, are however likely to require further discussion that will be go beyond Planning & Highways Regulation Committee meetings.
+Therefore, if the Planning & Highways Regulation Committee is minded to approve the application it is requested that the decision is deferred and delegated to Officers to allow this issue to be resolved.
 In the event a satisfactory resolution is not forthcoming, it will be necessary for the application to return to the Area and Planning & Highways Regulation Committees for further consideration.